gisodal/cumodoro/README.md

 |Settings | *s* | *S* |

 For other actions follow the instructions at the bottom of the screen.

-### First Launch
-Upon first launch a folder *.comodoro* will be created in your home directory that will contain an SQLITE database that will contain all settings and pomodoros.

 ### Timer
 The **Timer** window shows the pomodoro timer.
 Use the navigation keys to select the task you want to assign the pomodoro to.
 Upon completing a pomodoro, the screen will flash 3 times and an overtime clock will start at the bottom left of the main timer.
 Pressing [Enter] at this time will start a new pomodoro with current overtime deducted.
 The overtime clock will turn red once break time is over (default 5 min).